 The PET Project

 The Play, Empower, Thrive (PET) Project is dedicated to enhancing and empowering childhood development through play-based learning at school and around homes with support from the children's caregivers, teachers and the Mind Embrace team to improve their motor, language, arithmetic, socioemotional and behavioural skills.
-This project also
+This project also provides holistic mental health support to vulnerable children and their caregivers in Kibuku.

 Project Overview: